NoroffFEU/development-platforms/case-studies/microsoft-power-apps.md

 According to Gartner.
 Inc's latest report the global market for low-code is esitmated to almost 27 billion in 2023.

-### So what is the benefits of Power apps?

-When looking for a development platform, Power apps has a lot to offer.
-By looking at the connectors that Power Apps provides, it's clear that the platform has many benefits for a complete environment.
-Power apps can be used combined with the power platform - and connected to a bunch of back-end technologies.
-It can easily be looked upon as a magic wand, giving a company the power to solve any business problem you might encounter.

-Micorsoft is putting a huge amount of energy into this platform and constantly updates the features and functionality of it's power platform.
-Whereas alot of these are developed to match user feedback.
-Power Apps provides a simple code language called Power Fx, which is similar to Excel formulas and makes it easy to get started with app development.
-App development is always getting quicker, and with co-pilot it's even simpler - Much like ChatGPT.
-The power platform is much like a bridge to the future, connecting businesses to cutting-edge technology that was not thought possible.

-A large benefit of Power Apps is that the created application can be used on both mobile and computer devices.
-This creates a portable, functional, and simple way of utilizing the application.

-Using Power Apps and the Power Platform for security is like building your business on a rock-solid foundation.
-By leveraging the Microsoft Dataverse platform, businesses can ensure a standardized approach to security, rather than having to create their own security systems from scratch.
-With a role-based model, each user has access only to the data they need, providing stability and security for your business data.

-### Limitations
-Customization: While Microsoft Power Apps allows you to create custom applications for your workplace, the platform has limitations in terms of customization.
-Users are limited to the features and functionalities provided by Power Apps, and it may not meet all the needs for your application.

-Performance: Being a cloud-based environment, users can experience lag time and slow response times when running a bigger application.

-Subscription cost: Microsoft Power Apps is a subscription-based service.
-Since PowerApps functions inside a Microsoft environment, depending on cost and licensing, it may or may not be an available option for you or your customer.

-Limited Offline Access: Another limitation is that Microsoft Power Apps requires an internet connection to work.
-This can be a challenge for businesses that require offline access to their data, or work in places with limited network access.

 ## Brief History

 - 2015 -Power Apps was first introduced by Microsoft in November 2015 as a new addition to its suite of business applications.
 Initially, it was part of the Dynamics 365 suite and was called "Project Siena."